 There is no scientific evidence yet, however, to indicate that harm could come to a person who eats DES-fed beef.
 A small percentage of beef livers in U.S. Department of Agriculture testing have been found to contain up to two parts per billion of DES.
 But DES has never been found in red meat tissues.
-There has not been a single report of a harmful effect from eating meat from DES-fed cattle in of DES as a cattle feed supplement, but would permit the continued use of the hormone as an oral contraceptive.
-I find this incredible.
+There has not been a single report of a harmful effect from eating meat from DES-fed cattle in find this incredible.
 DES feeding saves an average of 81 pounds of feed for each 100 pounds of gain in beef steers.
 On a yearly basis, the saving is 7.7 billion pounds of feed-an amount roughly equal to the total feed grain purchases being made by the Soviet Union.
 In terms of corn, the saving is equal to releasing more than 1.5 million acres of corn land for production of other crops.
 This is an incredible amount of grain to throw away for nothing.
-I am as concerned as any person can be about the possible health hazard posed by DES.
-It is imperative that we find out as much as we can about the possible effects of the hormone.
-If there is any evidence whatever that DES used as a cattle feed will cause cancer, it should of course be banned.
-But this drastic step would cost beef producers and consumers millions of dollars in additional costs, so it should not be taken unless and until there is evidence that DES, used as a cattle feed, is harmful.
-At present, there is no such evidence.

 If five per cent of DES-fed cattle livers contained two parts per billion of DES, a person would have to consume five million pounds of liver per year for 50 years in order to equal the intake of DES from a single treatment of the DES oral contraceptive.
-Despite this evidence, the Senate bill would ban the use